 Q: What other colleges and universities are tobacco-free?

-A: More than 500 other colleges and universities prohibit the use of tobacco on their campuses.
+A: More than 2,500 other colleges and universities are 100% smoke-free campus sites.
 A list is available at:

 - Cigna Health Care